- Introduction

 Physical Characteristics of the Irish Red and White Setter

-The Irish Red and White Setter is known for its striking appearance, with a distinctive red and white coat that sets it apart from other breeds.
-Here’s a closer look at its physical features:
+The Irish Red and White Setter stands out through its elegant red and white coat marking that distinguishes it from all other dog breeds.
+The following description explores its physical traits:

 Size and Weight: